apache/hbase-operator-tools/hbase-hbck2/README.md

 with HBase 2.x or higher versions, and it has undergone some adjustments to be now run within hbck2.

 In most of these cases, regions may be missing in meta at random, but hbase may still be operational.
-In such situations, problem can be addressed with master online, using _addMissingRegionsInMeta_ command.
+In such situations, problem can be addressed with master online, using _addFsRegionsMissingInMeta_ command.
 This command is less disruptive to hbase than the full meta rebuild covered later, and it can be used even for recovering _namespace_ table region.